wgalbraith/280/docs_student/regression.md

     <li>(1) The correlation is only useful in the context of analyzing a <b>linear relationship</b>.
 We need to check the scatter plot for to confirm that the data appears somewhat linear before incorporating $r$ into out analysis.</li>
     <li>(2) $r$ can be heaviliy influenced by outliers.
 We need to check the plot to understand to what degree any outliers may be influencing $r$.</li>
     </ul>
+  <p> Unlike the formal procedure we learned for identifying outliers for a single quantitative variable, we will not learn a formal procedure for finding outliers in a scatter plot.
+To identify outliers, we look for data values that do not follow the general trend tha the other data follow.
+Likewise, we will not have a formal test for linearity.
+Will use the 'eyeball' test, which means we will make an informal observation based on the general appearance of the plot.</p>
   </p>
     </section>
     <section class="card" aria-labelledby="interpretation">